-SOM Foundation Announces Winners of 2016 China Prize
+SOM Foundation Announces Winners of the 2016 China Prize

 China Prize jury convenes at SOM's Shanghai office.
 Pictured (left to right): Leilei Zhang, SOM; Eric Tomich, SOM Director; Qian Qiang, Juror; Philip Yuan, Juror; Rossana Hu, Juror; Justin Chen, SOM; Peter J. Kindel, SOM Director and Jury Chair; David Zhang, SOM.
 Photo © SOM.